yashaka/selene/CONTRIBUTING.md

 11. Push to the branch (`git push origin my-new-feature`)
 12. Create a new Pull Request

+## Local TinyMCE demo for integration tests

+Frame-context integration tests use `TINYMCE_URL` from `tests/const.py`.
+By default it points to `http://127.0.0.1:8000/demo/tinymce`.

+To start the local demo container:

+`./tools/tinymce-local/scripts/run.sh`

+To stop it:

+`./tools/tinymce-local/scripts/stop.sh`

 To get more information about contributing, you can *(and should)* read our
 [Code conventions][code-conventions]